 Before You Go Outdoors:

 1.)
 Know where to find ticks.
 Ticks live in grassy, brushy, or wooded areas, or even on animals.
-Spending time outside walking your dog, camping, gardening or hunting could bring you in close contact with ticks.
+Spending time outside walking your dog, camping, gardening, fishing or hunting could bring you in close contact with ticks.
 Many people get ticks in their own yard or neighborhood.

 2.)
 Use permethrin on clothing.
 Clothing can be treated with permethrin, an insecticide that repels and kills ticks.
 It can be purchased from the outdoors section of several retailers.
 Follow the label instructions.

 3.)
 Use a repellent.
 Repellents can be applied to exposed skin and clothing to help repel ticks.
 Follow the label instructions.
 Use Centers for Disease Control and Prevention (CDC) recommended active ingredients: DEET, picaridin, IR3535, 2-undecanone, Oil of Lemon Eucalyptus (OLE) or para-menthane-diol (PMD).

 4.)
 Wear long, loose-fitting, light-colored clothing.
 Wear long-sleeved shirts and long pants.
 Tuck your pants into your socks and your shirt into your pants so ticks don’t have easy access to your skin.
 It’s easier to see ticks when they are crawling on light-colored clothes.